Diagnosis of Crohn’s Disease

 What tests do doctors use to diagnose Crohn’s disease?

-Your doctor may perform the following tests to help diagnose Crohn’s disease.
+Your doctor may perform blood tests, stool tests, endoscopy, and imaging tests to help diagnose Crohn’s disease.

 Lab tests

 - red blood cells.
-If your red blood cells are fewer or smaller than normal, you may have anemia.
+If you have fewer than normal red blood cells, you may have anemia.

 - white blood cells.
 When your white blood cell count is higher than normal, you may have inflammation or infection somewhere in your body.